Red Creek, New York

 Red Creek is a village in Wayne County, New York, United States.
 The population was 495 at the 2020 census.

 The Village of Red Creek is located at the eastern edge of the Town of Wolcott and shares a border with both the Town of Sterling and Town of Victory in Cayuga County.
 The village is west of Syracuse and east of Rochester.

 History

 The village was permanently settled circa 1811 and was originally called "Jacksonville" after Andrew Jackson.
 The name was changed to "Red Creek" in approximately 1836.

 The name change was attributed to the creek which passes through its entirety.
 Originally, Big Red and Little Red Creeks were believed to be named from the waters color, which was tainted from passing over iron ore that richly runs throughout the water bed.

 Local lore explains the origin of the name Red Creek.
 At one time, a tannery occupied the spot on the north side of the falls.
 As part of the tanning process, dye was used to tan skins.
-Dye was disposed of in the pond which then flowed over the dam's falls, coloring it red.
+Dye was disposed of in the pond which then flowed over the dam's falls, discoloring it red.

 The village was incorporated in 1852.
 In 1874, most of the business district was consumed by fire.